bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 1: 00:12:29

-And it might actually, it makes it way easier to have more than two parties, right?
+It makes it way easier to have more than two parties, right?
 So it might be the roads to channel factories or you can still share your schemes.

 Speaker 0: 00:12:40

 So yeah, your point about opening the door to channel factories and multi-party channels and all that is definitely a huge impetus to do LN Symmetry because we can go multiparty, we can do all these wild and wonderful things on top.
-So I'm like, oh, we simplify it and then we add all new complexity by building another layer on top.
+So I'm like, we simplify it and then we add all new complexity by building another layer on top.
-But, you know, that's all good because I'm hoping that that won't be my problem and somebody else can do the implementation on top.
+But, that's all good because I'm hoping that that won't be my problem and somebody else can do the implementation on top.

 Speaker 2: 00:13:04